1970 - Easy Action

 May 8th 1970 Birmingham Palladium, Birmingham, MI (w/ Weaselfox, Mighty Quick) - Listing in Detroit Free Press which also lists them playing on the 9th w/ All The Lonely People and Chip Stevens, but that clashes with the LA show and looks like it actually happened on May 22nd.

-May 9th 1970 Hollywood Palladium, Los Angeles, CA (w/ Ides Of March, Eric Burdon And War, Fever Tree, Hayden) [Handbill and advert exists]
+May 9th 1970 Hollywood Palladium, Los Angeles, CA (w/ Ides Of March, Eric Burdon And War, Fever Tree, Hayden) [Handbill and advert exists] - The Windsor Star lists them playing the Birmingham Palladium which is obviously wrong.
+Two incorrect "Palladium" dates seems to suggest there was a mistake somewhere confusing venue locations.

 May 16th 1970 New Old Fillmore, San Francisco, CA (w/ Stooges, Flamin' Groovies, Commander Cody, Purple Earthquake) The same bill played on Friday May 15th but poster states Alice Cooper is Saturday only.
+Listings in the 'Berkeley Barb' confirm this.

 May 24th 1970 Piper Rock Festival, Dankovich Farm, Newton Falls OH (w/ Rascals (canceled), Canned Heat, Cold Blood, Pig Iron, Byrds (didn't play), (A Band Called) Smith, Kenny Rogers and the First Edition, Glass Harp, Marble Cake, Purple Image (opened the show at 7AM))